 The Company utilizes derivative financial instruments to reduce its exposure to market risks from changes in interest rates and diesel fuel costs.
 By entering into receive-variable, pay-fixed interest rate and diesel fuel swaps, the Company limits its exposure to changes in variable interest rates and diesel fuel prices.
 The Company is exposed to credit-related losses in the event of non-performance by the counterparty to these instruments but minimizes this risk by entering into transactions with high quality counterparties.
 Interest rate or diesel fuel cost differentials paid or received on the swaps are recognized as adjustments to interest and freight expense, respectively, in the period earned or incurred.
 The Company formally documents all hedging relationships, if applicable, and assesses hedge effectiveness both at inception and on an ongoing basis.
 The interest rate swaps that qualify for hedge accounting are recorded at fair value in the accompanying consolidated balance sheets as a component of "other liabilities".
-Changes in the fair value of these interest rate swaps are recorded in "accumulated other comprehensive loss", net of tax, in the accompanying consolidated balance sheets.
-The Company entered into diesel fuel swaps in the fourth quarter of 2009 that do not qualify for hedge accounting.
-The fair values of these diesel fuel swaps are recorded in the accompanying consolidated balance sheets as a component of "other current assets".
+Changes in the fair value of these interest rate swaps are recorded in "accumulated other comprehensive loss", net of tax, in the accompanying consolidated balance sheets as a component of "other current assets".